-In general, when a new restaurant takes over the space of an old one, the owner rushes to completely remodel the place.
+In general, when a restaurant takes over the space of an old one, the owner rushes to completely remodel the place.
 My congratulations go out to Tom Holmes, co-owner of The Pint in Millsboro (and of 1776 Steakhouse in Rehoboth Beach), for not doing that.
-The old Delaware Trust Bank building speaks for itself, and the physical changes made by the previous establishment (and the owners of the building) translate just as nicely to Tom’s new restaurant.
-It is obvious, however, that he spent a lot of time on The Pint’s menu, and I’m officially adding it to my short list of menus full of stuff people like to eat.
+The old Delaware Trust Bank building speaks for itself, and it is obvious, however, that Tom and his crew spent a lot of time on The Pint’s menu, and I’ve officially added it to my short list of menus full of stuff people like to eat.

 On a second visit, we had the Irish Stew.
 I did get a picture when nobody was looking, and I have to say the stuff was delicious.
 This “stick-to-your-ribs” recipe is loaded with onions, potatoes, parsley, carrots and ground lamb.
 It was deliciously savory with just the right amount of spice to allow the lamb to shine through.
 I would get this one again in a minute.

 One of the stars of the appetizer show at The Pint is the Dublin Cakes.
 These remind me of my mother’s ham croquettes that were standard fare after Easter, but rather than leftover ham in mild béchamel, these little gems are made up of ground corned beef and swiss cheese.
 They are dredged in seasoned bread crumbs and fried to a golden crunchiness.
 With the thousand island dressing on the side, it’s sort of like a reuben sandwich minus the sandwich part.
 They are filling, however, so order them to share.